What is Medieval Philosophy?

 The Geographic Range of Medieval Philosophy

 Likewise, on both ends, medieval philosophy extends beyond the bounds of western and central Europe.
 Early on, "medieval philosophy" is found, with Augustine, in central N. Africa, where the Latin-Roman and slowly Christianizing culture was first shaken by the Vandal conquest during Augustine's own lifetime (420s).
 With the Arab conquest of N. Africa in the second half of the seventh century, N. Africa was definitively subsumed into a new Arabo-Muslim culture.
-With this conquest, the sole remaining Latin-speaking portion of the Christian world was that of western and central Europe now governed, on the whole, by various Germanic and, later, Nordic kingdoms and principalities, ever in competition with the Greek-speaking remnant of the Roman Empire (now centered in the east on the Anatolian Peninsula [roughly modern-day Turkey]) for control of what ever-fluctuating portions of western Europe it could exert its influence.
+With this conquest, practically the only remaining Latin-speaking portion of the Christian world was that of western Europe now governed, on the whole, by various Germanic and, later, Nordic kingdoms and principalities, ever in competition with the Greek-speaking remnant of the Roman Empire (now centered in the east on the Anatolian Peninsula [roughly modern-day Türkiye]) for control of portions of the Italian peninsula as well as eastern and central Europe.
 On the opposite end of the history of medieval philosophy, the Latin-language, Christian culture, matured in the High Middle Ages, had, with the help of the global imperial and mercantile expansion of western European powers, burst beyond the bounds of western Europe and taken root in monastic houses and institutions of higher education as far apart as the Americas (North and South) and East Asia.

 The Language of Medieval Philosophy